Kirby Tilt 'n' Tumble: Reception

-Cancelled sequel
+Legacy

 A planned sequel to the original game, titled Kirby Tilt 'n' Tumble 2, was shown at Nintendo Space World 2001, which was being developed for the GameCube and was planned to require Game Boy Advance connectivity.
 Video game designer Shigeru Miyamoto demonstrated the gameplay, showing Kirby falling off a ledge on the television screen to the Game Boy Advance screen.
 He also mentioned that the player could write "programs", such as minigames, into the game cartridge.
 Originally planned for release in May 2002, the game was retitled as Roll-O-Rama, replacing Kirby with a marble ball.
-While shown at E3 2002, it was never released.
+While shown at E3 2002, the title was never released.